 This post contains affiliate links through Amazon.
-This means we receive a very small fee if you purchase through it.
-It isn’t enough to get rich, but helps with the costs associated with this blog.
 Please read our Disclosure for more info.

 One thing you will hear across marinas in Southwest Florida is a collective groan when bringing up the subject of bottom cleaning.
 Our water here is some of the most aggressive, high growth seawater around.
 It is dark, high in nutrients and it appears that the stronger the current your boat is in, the higher the growth rate.